dji-sdk/Onboard-SDK-Doc/source/development-workflow/environment-setup.md

 1. Type `sudo usermod -a -G dialout $USER` in a terminal
 2. Log out of your user account and log in again for the permissions to take effect.

+For M210 users interested in [Advanced Sensing](../sample-doc/advanced-sensing-stereo-images.html) feature, one need to add an udev file to allow your system to obtain permission and identify DJI USB port.

+1. Create a udev file called `DJIDevice.rules` inside `/etc/udev/rules.d/`
+2. Add `SUBSYSTEM=="usb", ATTRS{idVendor}=="2ca3", MODE="0666"` to this file
+3. Reboot your computer

 To make sure your Linux environment is ready to run OSDK applications, follow the [Linux Platform Guide](../sample-doc/sample-setup.html#linux-oes) on the Sample Setup page and run a sample app.